-ARTICLE 813.03 Definitions
+13.03 Definitions

-Words and terms set forth below shall within this Zoning Ordinance, and not defined elsewhere in this Zoning Ordinance, have the meanings ascribed to them in this Section.
-Any word, term, or phrase used in this Zoning Ordinance not defined below shall but left undefined will have the meaning ascribed to such word, term or phrase in the most recent edition of Random House Webster's Unabridged Dictionary, Second Edition (revised July 12, 2002), unless in the opinion of the Zoning Administrator, established customs or practices in Loudoun County, Virginia justify a different or additional meaning.
-For the purpose of this Ordinance, certain words and terms are herein defined as follows:
+Words and terms set forth within this Zoning Ordinance, and not defined elsewhere in this Zoning Ordinance, have the meanings ascribed to them in this Section.
+Any word, term, or phrase used in this Zoning Ordinance but left undefined will have the meaning ascribed to such word, term or phrase in Random House Webster's Unabridged Dictionary, Second Edition (revised July 12, 2002), unless in the opinion of the Zoning Administrator, established customs or practices in Loudoun County, Virginia justify a different or additional meaning.